p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 ## Numeric ids that are unique within an entire P4Info message

-The P4Info messages listed below contain a `Preamble` message.
+The messages listed below are all of those that are sub-messages of the `P4Info` message, and they contain a `Preamble` sub-message.
 Each `Preamble` message contains an `id` field, as well as several others like `name`, `alias`, and `annotations`.
 See the `Preamble` message definition for the full list.